dc3315/DistributedAlgorithms/report.md

 2: {8012,288} {8012,288} {8012,23} {8012,290} {8012,289}
 5: {8015,288} {8015,288} {8015,22} {8015,290} {8015,289}
 ```
 In this final case, there is again no consensus reached about the number of the messages received from `process 3`.
 We attribute this to the fact that the low level components (`RB`,`BEB`,`PL`) are flooded with infinity messages from other peers, so even if the timeout is long, they did not have time to process all the rebroadcasts of messages from `process 3`.
-We can see even tough Eager Reliable Broadcast guarantees that all correct processes will _eventually_ get all the messages, it is not always the case that it happens soon enough before we shut down the system.
+We can see even tough Eager Reliable Broadcast guarantees that all correct processes will _eventually_ get all the messages, it is not always the case that it happens soon enough before we kill the system.

 When we set the timeout much higher (10s +), we always see that the system reaches consensus on number of messages received from `process 3`.